chrisof4/The-Six-Dragons-Guides/README.md

 # The-Six-Dragons-Guides
-Game guides for The Six Dragons
+KC's Game guides for The Six Dragons

+Start with the New Player Guide.
+This will get you up and running quickly.

+When you are ready move on to the Crafting Guide and the Economy Guide.